djoos/EscapeWSSEAuthenticationBundle/README.md

 ## Introduction

-The EscapeWSSEAuthentication bundle is a simple and easy way to implement WSSE authentication into Symfony2 applications
+The EscapeWSSEAuthentication bundle is a simple and easy way to implement WSSE authentication in Symfony2 applications

 ## Installation